mukhtar-github/react-advanced/README.md

 So every time we have a useEffect, we have an option of returning a function, and the function will be invoked once we exit.

+The Cleanup Function is very important when we start dealing with components appearing and disappearing in our applications.

 ### useEffect and Conditional Rendering Corresponding Projects

 2 Tours